Rehannah/Memory-vs-Gender-Analysis-Game/README.md

 ### Features of the program:
 -	Main Menu to aid in navigation in the program
 -	Statistics:
     1. Finds the sum of words recalled by males and females (Menu option 1)
     2. Finds the average number of words recalled by males and females (Menu option 1)
     3. Finds and displays the total number of attempts and the percentage of attempts made by males and females (Menu option 2)
     4. Finds the top player, i.e., the person with the highest score in the least number of attempts (Menu option 3)
     5. Finds the highest male and female score (Menu option 4)
     6. Finds the number of players who recalled x words or more (Menu option 6)
 -	Rename a player.
 (Menu option 5)
 -	Generates a graph visualising all player data (Menu option 7)
 -	View all saved highscores (Menu option 9)
--	**Surprise feature:** Memory game (Menu option 8) The memory game tests players' ability to recall words.
-Their score is saved as a new value in the data file.
+-	**Surprise feature:** Memory game (Menu option 8) <br/>
+    The memory game tests player's ability to recall words.
+Their score is saved as a new value in the data file. <br/> <br/>
-***How to play:***
+    ***How to play:*** <br/>
-When you start the game, words will flash on screen one by one.
-After all the words have been displayed, users must type as many as they can remember in any order.
-The score is the number of words remembered.
+    When you start the game, words will flash on screen one by one. <br/>
+    After all the words have been displayed, users must type as many as they can remember in any order. <br/>
+    The score is the number of words remembered. <br/>

 <br/>